LGN520/farreach-public/docs/netreach-v4.md

 	+ Cache population: each server maintains a set of keys being cached to avoid duplicate population
 		* If GETREQ_POP triggers a cache population (i.e., key exists), server adds the key into cached key set
 		* If server receives CACHE_EVICT, it removes the evicted key from cached key set
+		* NOTE: we reduce server.evictservers to a single thread (server.evictserver) now
 	+ TODO: Snapshot
 		* Make server-side snapshot if necessary
-			- optype: PUTREQ_SEQ_CASE3, DELREQ_SEQ_CASE3, TODO: CACHE_EVICT_CASE2, explicit server-side snapshot notification from controller.snapshotclient
+			- optype: PUTREQ_SEQ_CASE3, DELREQ_SEQ_CASE3, CACHE_EVICT_CASE2, and SNAPSHOT_SERVERSIDE from controller.snapshotclient
+		* TODO: Server.consnapshotserver receives snapshot data -> distribute data among servers with RCU mechanism for range query
-		* TODO: Each server receives in-switch snapshot, and deduplicate by seq comparison
+			* TODO: deduplicate during range query
 			* TODO: Treat DELREQ as a special write request -> do not ignore and free deleted atomic value, and remove deleted set (extended_xindex_dynamic_seq_del)
 			* TODO: Provide getseq API for seq comparison
+	+ TODOTODO: We can use multiple threads for controller.snapshotclient.consnapshotclients and server.consnapshotservers/evictservers if necessary -> controller needs to use perserver_bytes in snapshot data
 - Controller
 	+ Cache population
 		* Receive CACHE_POP from server by tcp channel